rogersteblerbsi/scout.rt/eclipse-scout-migrate/README.md

 }
 ```

-**Note**: you can either define the module map in the config file or pass it ass arguments to the script.
+**Note**: you can either define the module map in the config file or pass it as arguments to the script.
 If you do both, they will be merged.
 If they contain the same keys, the value passed via argument wins.